Sethulakshmic/Home-SIEM-Lab/README.md

 - Querying and analyzing security events in the Elastic SIEM.
 - Creating a dashboard to visualize security events.
 - Setting up alerts for security events.

+## Setting up Elastic Account
+After registering, log in to the Elastic Cloud console at https://cloud.elastic.co.